 Everybody needs to eat.
 So why not treat everyone to a midday outing?

-As simple as it seems, these outings can form the building blocks for personal relationships.
+As simple as it seems, these outings can form the building blocks for personal and workplace relationships.
 And lunch isn’t nearly as physical as kickball or a three-legged race.